 - Engaging Play: Interactive play sessions using toys such as feathers, wands, and lasers can encourage social interaction and stimulate a cat’s cognitive abilities, further supporting social skills development.
 Establishing Routines: Setting a consistent feeding and playtime schedule can help reduce stress by creating predictability in a cat’s environment.

-- Professional Help: If challenges arise during socialization, consulting an animal behaviorist can provide tailored strategies and support
+- Professional Help: If challenges arise during socialization, consulting an animal behaviorist can provide tailored strategies and support.

 Behavioral Development and Emotional Well-Being